AREA / VOLUME / GENERAL CALCULATIONS

 - The best defence is generally attracting both birds and other insects.
 Lots of flowers for nectar and shrubs for birds to hide in will make a huge difference.

-- Mulch at a minimum of 75mm deep to stop weeds.
+- Mulch at a minimum of 75mm deep to stop weeds and retain moisture.

 - As soil microbes break down, always fertilise your garden before mulching.